RobustIntelligence/datadog-integrations-extras/robust_intelligence_ai_firewall/README.md

 ## Overview

-The Robust Intelligence AI Firewall Integration brings the performance metrics of your Firewall to your monitoring dashboards.
+[Robust Intelligence’s AI Firewall][1] wraps a protective layer around your AI models.
+It helps:
+1. **Block malicious inputs in real time.** Attacks on AI systems are increasing in frequency and sophistication.
+The nature of large language models (LLMs) make them a disproportionally high target, but all model types are at risk.
+AI Firewall inspects every input and automatically blocks malicious payloads before they can do damage to your model.
+Risks includes prompt injection, prompt extraction, and PII detection.
+2. **Validate model outputs in real time.** AI models will inevitably generate undesired responses due to both malicious and inadvertent user actions.
+AI Firewall scans model outputs to ensure they are absent of sensitive information, hallucinations, or otherwise harmful content.
+Responses that fall outside your organization’s standards will be blocked from the application.
+This includes sensitive data from fine-tuning or connected databases used for retrieval-augmented generation.

+This integration monitors the AI Firewall results through the Datadog Agent.
+This includes metrics for allowed datapoints, blocked datapoints, reasons data points were blocked.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][4] for guidance on applying these instructions.
+For containerized environments, see the [Autodiscovery Integration Templates][3] for guidance on applying these instructions.

 ### Installation

 For Agent v7.21+ / v6.21+, follow the instructions below to install the Robust Intelligence AI Firewall check on your host.
-See [Use Community Integrations][3] to install with the Docker Agent or earlier versions of the Agent.
+See [Use Community Integrations][2] to install with the Docker Agent or earlier versions of the Agent.

 1. Run the following command to install the Agent integration: